Among Us: Gameplay

 Any living player may call a group meeting by reporting a dead body, or by pressing an Emergency Meeting button.
 During meetings, players discuss—via the in-game text chat or an external voice chat application such as Discord—who they believe to be Impostors based on available witness testimonies, with Impostors lying to hide their identity or falsely accusing other players.
-Impostors can be identified beyond reasonable doubt if they are seen venting or killing a Crewmate, but ultimately players must weigh the veracity or value of each other's statements.
-Players then vote for who they believe is an Impostor, if a plurality vote is obtained, the player who received the most votes is "ejected" from the game.
+Impostors can be identified beyond reasonable doubt if they are seen killing a Crewmate unless there are Shapeshifters, or seen venting unless there are Engineers or Shapeshifters, but ultimately players must weigh the veracity or value of each other's statements.
+Players then vote for who they believe is an Impostor; if a plurality vote is obtained, the player who received the most votes is "ejected" from the game.
 Players who are killed or ejected become ghosts, which can still perform tasks (Crewmates) or sabotages (Impostors) but are otherwise unable to be seen by or interact with living players.
-Effectively spectators, ghosts may see and pass through walls, follow players or other ghosts and chat with other ghosts.
+Effectively, spectators and ghosts may see and pass through walls, follow players or other ghosts, and chat with other ghosts.

-A November 2021 update added additional specialized roles to the game: Crewmates can also be Engineers, Scientists, or Guardian Angels.
+A November 2021 update added additional specialized roles to the game: Crewmates can also be Engineers, Scientists, as well as regular Crewmates.
+The first Crewmate that dies can also become a Guardian Angel, the role of which is not given at the beginning of a round.
 Engineers can traverse vents like Impostors, albeit to a limited capacity.
-Scientists can check vitals at any time to see if any player has been killed recently.
-Ghosts of Crewmates can become Guardian Angels, which can temporarily protect living players from being killed.
+On the other hand, Impostors can stay in the vent as long as they want.
+Scientists can check vitals from anywhere on the map to see if any player has been killed this round.
+The ghost of the first Crewmate that dies can become Guardian Angels, which can temporarily protect living players from being killed.
 Impostors likewise can be Shapeshifters, allowing them to temporarily morph into other players and assume their color and appearance.
+However, they might leave evidence behind depending on the game settings.
+An additional update in June 2024 added three more roles, including Noisemakers and Trackers to the roles of Crewmates, and Phantoms to those of Impostors.
+Noisemakers trigger an alert when they are killed that can visually indicate their death's location to other Crewmates.
+Trackers can track the location of another player for a limited amount of time.
+Phantoms are able to briefly turn invisible to avoid detection.
+In September 2025, two more roles were added: the Detective for Crewmates and the Viper for Impostors.
+Detectives are able to open case files for every murder and use their interrogation ability to find out where players were when a player was killed.
+Vipers are able to dissolve bodies over time, leaving no evidence.